mackenly/zaraz-tools/README.md

 ## Managed Component Utilities
 ### sha256
 `function sha256( data: string, lowercase: boolean = false): Promise<string>`
 > This function takes a string and returns a promise that resolves to the SHA-256 hash of the string.
-The second parameter is a boolean that determines if the hash should be returned in lowercase.
-By default, the hash is returned in uppercase.
+The second parameter is a boolean that determines if the hash should be lowercased before being hashed.
+By default, the string is not transformed.

 ```javascript
 import { sha256 } from '@mackenly/zaraz-tools';